alezen9/Lightbox-by-Alex/README.md

 # Features
 - Navigate through the pictures with keypress (🡄 🡆)
 - Exit with 'esc' key
+- Navigate through the pictures with arrows click (◄  ►)
 - Navigate through the pictures with swipe (⮨ ⮩)
 - Video support (only mp4 format)
 - Multiple (separated) galleries in one page